har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 these fakes?
 This post will walk you through a fake profile, its suspicious links, and problems that occur along the way.
 The analysis will trace the behaviors (the "campaign") which starts with a fake profile.
-This is just "one way" to prove that a profile is a fake.
+This provides a blueprint if you ever want to prove that a profile is a fake.

-Because the profile sports sexually explicit content of a model, the page has over *one-thousand followers* despite it being completely fake.
-At nearly every step of the campaign, the attacker will gain information about their victim.
-Their goal is to get the user to willingly give away their own information.

 By the end of this, you should have some idea of how to trace a fake profile.
 Note that you should *seldom* (if ever) need to do this on your